ofrimasad/WDSR-Norm/README.md

-# WDSR
+# Solving The Checkerboard Artifacts In Image Deconvolution

-This repository is implementation of the ["Wide Activation for Efficient and Accurate Image Super-Resolution"](https://arxiv.org/abs/1808.08718).
+This repository is implementation of the a final project for IDC's Image Understanding with Deep Learning course 2020.

 ## Requirements
 - PyTorch 1.1.0
 - TensorBoard 1.14.0
 - Numpy 1.15.4